VinnyVanGogh/vtap/README.md

 ## Overview

 This project allows you to download a YouTube video and play it in your terminal as ASCII art with synchronized audio.
-It leverages multithreading and the experimental free-threaded build of CPython 3.13 to process video frames efficiently, ensuring smooth playback at the proper frames per second (FPS).
+It leverages multithreading to process video frames efficiently, ensuring smooth playback at the proper frames per second (FPS).
+Skipping frames as needed if unable to keep up with just multithreading.

+### Features

+- **ASCII Art Video Playback:** Watch YouTube videos in your terminal as ASCII art.
+- **Synchronized Audio:** Enjoy the video's audio alongside the ASCII art.
+- **Customization Options:** Adjust the ASCII art scale, characters, and colors.
+- **Demo Mode:** Play a demo video to test the functionality.
+- **Multithreaded Processing:** Utilize multiple threads for efficient video processing.
+- **Fullscreen Mode:** Fit the ASCII art to your terminal size.
+(Default, use `--fullscreen` to disable)
+- **Colored ASCII Art:** Enable colored ASCII art for a more vibrant experience.
+(Default, use `--colors` to disable)
+- **Display Pictures:** Display pictures in the terminal as ASCII art.
+(Default, use `--image_path` to specify a file path or url to an image)
+    - ex. `python vtap.py --image_path 'https://www.google.com/images/branding/googlelogo/1x/googlelogo_color_272x92dp.png' --chars ' .:-=+*#%@'`
+    - or `python vtap.py --image_path '~/Downloads/your_image.png' --chars ' .:-=+*#%@'`

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

-- **Python 3.13** (Free-threaded build without the Global Interpreter Lock)
+- **Python 3.12**
 - **ffmpeg** or **ffplay** (for audio playback)
 - **pip** (Python package installer)